 Vaccinating pregnant dogs is always discouraged because injecting a weak disease into a pregnant dog presents big risks for the puppies in utero.
 Therefore, it is not recommended to give shots to a pregnant dog.
 In some very rare cases where the potential benefits outweigh the risks, such as in shelters, then vaccines should be administered.

-In a planned breeding organized by two ethical dog breeders, both dogs should be vaccinated, healthy, and cleared of inherited or structural known medical conditions.
+In planned breedings organized by two ethical dog breeders, both dogs should be vaccinated, healthy, and cleared of inherited or structural known medical conditions.
 Realistically, the question of whether or not you can vaccinate a pregnant dog only occurs with accidental breedings.
-This articles answers these questions factually, without opinion-based judgement.
+This article answers these questions factually, without opinion-based judgment.

 How Do Vaccines Work?